xuguodong1999/third_party/cpp/rapidjson-src/rapidjson/doc/dom.md

 ## DOM as SAX Event Publisher

-In RapidJSON, stringifying a DOM with `Writer` may be look a little bit weird.
+In RapidJSON, stringifying a DOM with `Writer` may be look a little bit weired.

 ~~~~~~~~~~cpp
 // ...